agencyenterprise/react-native-health/README.md

 ___

 #### **`getBiologicalSex`**
-get the biological sex (gender). if the `BiologicalSex` read permission is missing or the user has denied it then the value will be `unknown`. the possible values are:
+Get the biological sex (gender).
+If the `BiologicalSex` read permission is missing or the user has denied it then the value will be `unknown`.
+The possible values are:

 | Value   | HKBiologicalSex       |
 |---------|-----------------------|